User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 User Interviews is a consumer research company that helps match companies with questions to consumers with opinions.
 (That’s you!)

 Often, these companies are launching a new product or testing a new website or app design, and want to get real feedback from prospective users.
-So far, they’ve helped over 4,500 companies gather that feedback, including household names like:

 • Adobe